ObsidianLabs/eos-studio-docs/source/contracts/dgoods/quickstart.rst

   // Execute action *issue* with parameters
   to: "demonhunter"
-  category: "weapons"
+  category: "sword"
-  token_name: "sword"
+  token_name: "ingeom"
-  quantity: "1 SWORD"
+  quantity: "1 DIABLO"
-  relative_uri: "master_sword"
+  relative_uri: "5d64ea4dd3295f7921dbe320"
-  memo: "You justed picked the Master Sword!"
+  memo: "You justed picked the In-geom Sword!"

 dGoods standard allows you to provide some extra information for the item returned by the URI ``base_uri`` + ``relative_uri``.